ipkg/difuse/README.md

 # difuse [![Build Status](https://travis-ci.org/ipkg/difuse.svg?branch=master)](https://travis-ci.org/ipkg/difuse)

 difuse is a new breed of truly distributed datastores.
+It uses gRPC and flatbuffers for serialization.

 Current distributed systems follow a leader/follower model and rely on a fixed leader for consensus.
 This eventually limits the scalability of the cluster.  difuse contains